Feller-AG/wiser-tutorial/README.md

 # Wiser-by-Feller RESTFul API Overview

+> 🐮 Hi, my name is **Lapi**, I'm a happy swiss-cow!
+I am glad that you find the long way here!
+I will take you on my back and guide you through this wired documentation.

-The Wiser-by-Feller RESTFul API enables you to manage your system devices.
+The Wiser-by-Feller RESTFul API enables you to manage all your system devices.

-So that you can build your own apps on any platform.
+Per example, is possible to turn on or off the lights in your house over the RESTFul API.
+You can get the state of the lights and do other crazy IoThings.

+> 🐮 Wow sounds great, I would like to turn off the bell on my neck!

 More information can be found on https://wiser.feller.ch

 ## Control your Wiser-by-Feller system over the RESTFul API

 ![Wiser Installation](./doc/images/wiser_api_home.png)

+> 🐮 Looks like my cowshed!

 # Get started